tdkehoe/Firebase-Cloud-Functions-with-Angular/README.md

 It will ask you for your email address associated with your Firebase account.
 Then it will ask you to associate a Firebase project.
 Select `[CREATE NEW PROJECT]`.
 Call it `Firebase Functions Tutorial`.

+## Create Firestore database and check Firebase credentials in `environments.ts`
-If this doesn't work, open your Firebase console and make a new project.
+Open your Firebase console and look for your project.
+If it wasn't made for you then make a new project with a Firestore database.

-Create your Firestore database.

-## Add Firebase config to `environments` variable

 Open the Firestore [Get started](https://firebase.google.com/docs/firestore/quickstart) section.